-$$\mathbf{y} = \left(\mathbf{T}{glo}^{obs}, \mathbf{T}{reg}^{obs}\right),\tag{3}$$
+$$\mathbf{y} = \left(T{\text{glo}}^{\text{obs}}, T{\text{reg}}^{\text{obs}}\right); \tag{3}$$

-Accounting for GSAT is important because various recent studies argued that the observational constraint on this variable is robust (e.g., to the choice of the statistical method), with the high-end of simulated GSAT model responses not consistent with observed GSAT changes (Lee et al., 2021, and references therein).
-As there is a clear correlation (across CMIP models) between GSAT and local warming over most regions including France, a reduced GSAT response is expected to imply a

-145 reduced regional warming.
+Accounting for GSAT is important because various recent studies have argued that the observational constraint on this variable is robust (e.g., to the choice of the statistical method), with the high end of simulated GSAT model responses not consistent with observed GSAT changes (Lee et al., 2021, and references therein).
+As there is a clear correlation (across CMIP models) between GSAT and local warming over most regions including France, a reduced GSAT response is expected to imply a reduced regional warming.
 This is confirmed by Qasmi and Ribes (2021), who found that accounting for the global constraint clearly improves the accuracy of local projections.
-Accounting for local observations is also attractive, especially over regions where long observational records are available and the climate change signal has already emerged.
-Qasmi and Ribes (2021) also report a significant added-value in doing so, although limited given the modest regional signal-to-noise ratio.
+Accounting for local observations is also attractive, especially over regions in which long observational records are available and the climate change signal has already emerged.
+Qasmi and Ribes (2021) also report a significant added value in doing so, although it is limited given the modest regional signal-to-noise ratio.

-The data to be included in the observational constraint represent a key element of the proposed method which is further discussed in Section 3.
-We do not consider constraints by observed seasonal temperatures, as this would involve additional technical challenges (e.g., to model statistically the dependence between annual and seasonal means), and preliminary tests suggest that there is no clear added-value in doing so.
+The data to be included in the observational constraint represent a key element of the proposed method, which is discussed further in Sect.
+3. We do not consider constraints by observed seasonal temperatures, as this would involve additional technical challenges (e.g., to statistically model the dependence between annual and seasonal means), and preliminary tests suggest that there is no clear added value in doing so.

 The choice of the prior is another key element of this approach.
-Here, we consider the entire CMIP6 ensemble, assuming that all models are equally plausible, and that "models are statistically indistinguishable from the truth".
-Our choice is in

-- 155 contradiction with Hausfather et al. (2022), who suggest that the most sensitive (to atmospheric CO2) CMIP6 models should be excluded from projections, as evidence suggest that these models are too sensitive.
-Indeed, the IPCC AR6 provided GSAT projection ranges accounting for observational constraints (Lee et al., 2021) which, in the end, excluded the most sensitive models.
+Here, we consider the entire CMIP6 ensemble, assuming that all models are equally plausible and that "models are statistically indistinguishable from the truth".
+Our choice is in contradiction with Hausfather et al. (2022), who suggest that the most sensitive (to atmospheric CO2) CMIP6 models should be excluded from projections, as evidence suggests that these models are too sensitive.
+Indeed, the IPCC AR6 provided GSAT projection ranges accounting for observational constraints (Lee et al., 2021), which, in the end, excluded the most sensitive models.
 However, evidence that these models are too sensitive comes primarily from GSAT historical observations.
-In this study GSAT observations are taken into account in y, in a way consistent with Ribes et al. (2021) and therefore Lee et al. - 160 (2021).
-There would be a risk of circular reasoning in modifying the prior to exclude "hot-models", since information from observations y would be used to design the prior $\pi(\mathbf{x})$, which is not a good practice in Bayesian statistics.
-Instead, the prior $\pi(\mathbf{x})$ is expected to be representative of available knowledge before accounting for observational evidence.
+In this study GSAT observations are taken into account in y in a way consistent with Ribes et al. (2021) and therefore Lee et al. (2021).
+There would be a risk of circular reasoning in modifying the prior to exclude "hot models", since information from observations y would be used to design the prior $\pi(x)$, which is not a good practice in Bayesian statistics.
+Instead, the prior $\pi(x)$ is expected to be representative of available knowledge before accounting for observational evidence.
 We assume that model democracy remains a reasonable choice in this context.